-Luxury Vinyl Flooring: Basics, Benefits, and Misconceptions
+What Is Luxury Vinyl Flooring?
+Basics, Benefits, and Misconceptions

-February 13, 2021 •Brian Hogan
+February 13, 2021 Brian Hogan

-When deciding which type of flooring is best for your space, you don’t have to choose between beauty and durability — there are plenty of innovative flooring materials that offer the ultimate combination of stylish appeal and enduring resilience.
+When deciding which type of flooring is best for your space, you don’t have to choose between beauty and durability — there are plenty of innovative flooring products that offer the ultimate combination of stylish appeal and enduring resilience.

 Luxury Vinyl Flooring 101

-Like the old-school vinyl flooring that gained popularity in the 1950s, “luxury” vinyl flooring is made of polyvinyl chloride (PVC), a durable material that’s easy to install and maintain.
+Like the old-school vinyl flooring that gained popularity in the 1950s, luxury vinyl flooring is made of polyvinyl chloride (PVC), a durable material that’s easy to install and maintain.

-But luxury vinyl flooring is distinct from its predecessor in two major ways: superior engineering and outstanding design that can imitate the appearance of wood, ceramic, marble, stone, and other natural flooring materials to near perfection.
+But luxury vinyl flooring is distinct from its predecessor in two major ways: superior engineering and outstanding design that can imitate the appearance of wood, ceramic, marble, stone, and other materials to near perfection.

 Luxury vinyl tile (LVT)